NxPKG/khulnasoft-docs/content/waiting-room/how-to/_index.md

 # Common tasks

-When working with Cloudflare Waiting Room, you will commonly perform the following tasks:
+When working with Khulnasoft Waiting Room, you will commonly perform the following tasks:

 {{<directory-listing>}}